Uba Charles Nwokoma

-Uba Charles Nwokoma (born 10 October 2002) is a Nigerian footballer who plays as a midfielder for Mjällby in the Swedish Allsvenskan, on loan from Lillestrøm in the Norwegian Eliteserien.
+Uba Charles Nwokoma (born 10 October 2002) is a Nigerian footballer who plays as a midfielder for Norwegian side Aalesund in the Eliteserien.

 Career

 Ahead of the 2021 season in Sweden, Uba Charles Nwokoma went from the Nigerian Idol Football Academy to Swedish team FC Linköping City, where he played 21 matches in the 2021 Ettan.

 He joined Ljungskile SK in the 2022 Ettan, and already after a few months he reportedly attracted attention from Swedish top-flight clubs GIF Sundsvall, IFK Göteborg and BK Häcken.
 However, a Norwegian club won the race to sign Nwokoma.
 He would join Lillestrøm SK after the 2022 season was over.
 Lillestrøm had a history of recruiting Nigerian players, of whom Nwokoma was compared to Mathew Ifeanyi.

 He made his Lillestrøm debut in March 2023, in the postponed 2022 Norwegian cup match against Sogndal, and was an unused substitute in the 2022 Norwegian Football Cup final.
 He made his Eliteserien debut in April 2023 against Viking.
 Not entirely satisfied with the chances given to him in his first season, which impacted him mentally, Nwokoma vowed to be a stronger player in 2024.
 He missed several games from May to July as he was under scrutiny for a possible heart problem; also he lost his father in the same period.

 On 15 March 2025, Charles moved to Sweden to play for Mjällby AIF on a loan-deal until 15 July 2025.

+In March 2026, Aalesund announced that they had signed Charles on a two-year contract.